| | By Dr. Kirk Doing, Eastern Maine Healthcare, Affiliated Laboratory, Inc.,

 ability to consolidate multiple AST methods currently used in our laboratory onto the ARIS

+2X platform was also explored.
 A total of 401 clinical isolates were tested against clinically appropriate antibiotics.
 Bacterial isolates included a “defined” collection

 of 318 strains (200 gram-negative and 118 gram-positive) collected up to 90 days prior to the start of the study.
 These isolates were maintained